tiffarodrigs/AnimalShelterAPI.Solution/README.md

 #### By _**Tiffany Rodrigo**_

 #### Create an API for a local animal shelter.
-The API will list the available cats and dogs at the shelter using C# ASP.Net Core MVC
+The API will list the available cats and dogs at the shelter using C# ASP.Net Core Web api

 ## Technologies Used
 * _C#_